 If deer do not see it, then it is more likely it will not dare to jump over it to explore things behind the fence.

-Fishing line is transparent and hard to see from a distance.
+The fishing line is transparent and hard to see from a distance.
 It is a cheap and better solution than putting the grill fence all around your garden.

 Deer are very cautious and alert animals.
 This is due to deer being very vulnerable which makes them very sensitive to things happening around them.
 They also tend to roam in a herd, and if they see one deer running, then all others will follow.